kernelmachine/cbtm/README.md

 To debug locally, change the `run` flag to `--run local`.

-This will output checkpoints and logs to `${SERIALIZATION_DIR}/8_clusters/`
+This command will output checkpoints and logs to `${SERIALIZATION_DIR}/8_clusters/`.

 ### Dense training

-The following will train a dense model with 4 GPUs for 50 steps (increase to 10000 steps to replicate our paper).
+The following command will train a dense model with 4 GPUs for 50 steps (increase to 10000 steps to replicate our paper).

 ```bash
 DATASET=c4_example;